 Looking to move offices?
-These six tips will help you find the right place.
+These six tips will help you find the right office location.

-Choosing the right office space is very important for your business.
+Choosing a new office location is very important for your business.
 Get it right and you stand to increase your customers and your profits.
 Make the wrong move and you could find yourself going backwards.

-There are a number of elements to take into account when moving your business headquarters.
-Take these steps to settle on the right location.
+There are a number of elements to take into account when moving your companies headquarters.
+Take these steps to settle on the right office location.

 Figure out where your customers are.

-If the bulk of your customers come to you through the front door, it is well worth spending a little more to be in a high traffic location.
+If the bulk of your customers come to you through the front door, it is well worth spending a little more on rent to be in a high traffic location.

-However, you can save money and find a space off the beaten track if:
+However, you can save money and find a office space off the beaten track if:

 - Your customers mostly buy from you online